aceisScope/GCP_DE_Notes/README.md

 #### Performance

 - Input data and data sources
-    - Prune partitioned queries
     - Denormalise data whenever possible
     - use external data sources apporiately
     - avoid excessive wildcard tables
 - Query computation
     - avoid repeated transforming data via SQL queries
     - avoid JavaScripted user-defined functions
+    - Use approximate aggregation functions: e.g. instead of using `COUNT(DISTINCT)`, use `APPROX_COUNT_DISTINCT()`
-    - order query operations to maximize performance
+    - order query operations to maximize performance: Use ORDER BY only in the outermost query or within window clauses (analytic functions).
+Push complex operations to the end of the query
-    - optimize JOIN patterns
+    - optimize JOIN patterns: large table as the left side of the JOIN and a small one on the right side of the JOIN
+    - Prune partitioned queries: When querying a partitioned table, use the `_PARTITIONTIME` pseudo column to filter the partitions.
 - SQL anti-patterns

 ### Security
+- Dataset level
+- Table ACL: tables and views
+- Restrict access to columns
 - Cloud Data Loss Prevention (DLP) to protect sensitive data
 - Cloud Key Management Service